-“We found that drinking coffee is associated with lower risk of colorectal cancer, and the more coffee consumed, the lower the risk,” said Stephen B. Gruber, MD, director of the USC Norris Comprehensive Cancer Center at Keck Medicine of USC.
+“We found that drinking coffee is associated with lower risk of colorectal cancer, and the more coffee consumed, the lower the risk,” said Stephen B. Gruber, MD, professor of medicine and preventive medicine at the Keck School of Medicine of USC.

 For 40 years, the National Cancer Institute has recognized USC Norris Comprehensive Cancer Center as one of the leading comprehensive cancers centers in the country.